exakat/exakat-docs/Reference/Rules/Traits/AlreadyParentsTrait.rst

 Already Parents Trait
 +++++++++++++++++++++

   Trait is already used a `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_'s class or trait.
-There is no use to include it a second time.
+There is no use to include it a second time, so one of them can be removed.

 .. code-block:: php